nataz77/awesome-k8s/README.md

-# Awesome Microservices on K8S components
+# Awesome microservices architectures on K8S components

 Here's a list of various [CNCF](https://www.cncf.io/projects/) and non-CNCF projects and components we use to build cloud-native microservices architectures.